yumafuu/docker-sleepy/README.md

 ```

 ## Warning
-If a non-numeric string is passed, it will sleep for 0 seconds and exit with a status of 0.
+If a non-numeric string is passed, it will sleep for 0 seconds and exit with status code 0.

 ## Info